Rijad-Ismailovic/Anime_Review_Sentiment_Detection/README.md

   - Most common unique words in positive and negative words.
   - Sentiment by demographic.
 Made my model by using LogisticRegression.
 70% of the data for training, 30% for testing (From the dataset). **Accuracy: 0.88%**.
-Compared model with other popular models on the test data:
+Compared model with other popular models on the test data.
 Tested our model on different AI generated reviews:
   - Long reviews (As they are in the dataset): 100%
   - Short reviews: 70%